 Applying for a joint mortgage, where one party is a first-time buyer and the other is not, may initially appear complicated and awkward scenarios need to be clarified.
 Our goal is to make this process easier by offering concise, unambiguous guidance on the prerequisites for a successful submission.

-It is important to organise information regarding any financial affiliations with others that either participant may have.
+It is important to organise information regarding any financial associations with others that either participant may have.
+This includes any existing joint accounts, loans, or mortgages that could affect your credit profile.

 Each point is purposed to facilitate your journey in attaining a mortgage suited to your exclusive circumstances as mixed-ownership candidates – making the ambition of mutual homeownership more accessible than before.